 How did you hear about The Yellow Dog Project?

-I was in the United States in 1999 staying with Terry Ryan while attending one of her Legacy Dog Training Camps.
-At her camps Terry used a yellow bandanna on the dogs collar to indicate shy dogs so that the other trainers at the camp could give these dogs a little extra space.
+I attended a Legacy Dog Training Camp in the USA in 1999.
+At her camp Terry Ryan used a yellow bandana on the dogs collar to indicate shy dogs so that the other trainers at the camp could give these dogs a little extra space.

 How and why was it brought to Australia?

 At the time I was staying with Terry I happened to have a shy dog so decided to bring the idea back to Australia.
-However apart from several dog clubs and a few people who had experienced the problem the idea wasn't widely accepted at that time.
+However apart from several dog clubs and a few people who had experienced the problem, the idea wasn't widely accepted. .

 What types of dogs need to wear a yellow ribbon/leash/collar?